Viburnum opulus: Description

+Its fruit persists for an average of 200 days, and always bears 1 seed per fruit.
+Fruits average 88.0% water, and their dry weight includes 17.3% carbohydrates and 1.3% lipids.

 Names

 The common name 'guelder rose' relates to the Dutch province of Gelderland, where a popular cultivar, the snowball tree, supposedly originated.
 Other common names include water elder, cramp bark, snowball tree, common snowball, and European cranberrybush, though this plant is not closely related to the cranberry.
 Some botanists also include the North American species Viburnum trilobum as V. opulus var. americanum Ait., or as V. opulus subsp. trilobum (Marshall) Clausen.

 Phylogeny

 Viburnum opulus is a member of the Viburnum genus which contains 160 to 170 species.
-It is classified in the subsection Opulus, which usually contains 5 species.
+It is classified in the subsection Opulus, which usually contains five species.
 Phylogenetic analyses suggest the following relationship between those species:

+Distribution and habitat

+The species is native to Europe, northern Africa, and central Asia.
+It is naturalised in North America.

 Cultivation

 Viburnum opulus is grown as an ornamental plant for its flowers and berries, growing best on moist, moderately alkaline soils, though tolerating most soil types well.
 Several cultivars have been selected, including 'Roseum', in which all the flowers are only of the larger sterile type, with globular flower heads.

 The shrub is also cultivated as a component of hedgerows, cover plantings, and as part of other naturalistic plantings in its native regions.

-It is naturalised in North America.

-The cultivars 'Notcutt’s Variety', 'Roseum' and the yellow-fruited 'Xanthocarpum' have gained the Royal Horticultural Society's Award of Garden Merit.
+The cultivars 'Notcutt's Variety', 'Roseum' and the yellow-fruited 'Xanthocarpum' have gained the Royal Horticultural Society's Award of Garden Merit.